How can therapy help me?

 I am in the Blue Cross Blue Shield PPO provider network.
-I do not participate in any other insurance or HMO insurance plans.
+I do participate with the federal governments' traditional BCBS plan with subscribers/member ID beginning with an "R".
+I do not participate in any other insurance or HMO insurance plans. (including: the current BCBS' Blue Choice plan, the newest 2018/2019 Federal Governments' Blue Choice Plan with subscriber's/member ID beginning with "X", Anthem's BCBS' EAP, and other HMO products).
 I will be happy to assist by providing you a receipt for submission or reimbursement purposes.
 Services may be covered in full or in part by your health insurance or employee benefit plan.
 To determine if you have mental health coverage through your insurance carrier, the first thing you should do is call them.
 Check your coverage carefully and make sure you understand their answers.
 Some helpful questions you can ask them:

 What are my mental health benefits?

 - What is the coverage amount per therapy session?

 - How many therapy sessions does my plan cover?

 - How much does my insurance pay for an out-of-network provider?

 - Is approval required from my primary care physician?

 Does what we talk about in therapy remain confidential?